1. Jainism was founded by__________.

 Explanation: Palitana (Shatrunjaya hills) is a major Shvetambara pilgrimage center.

-71. The Pavagadh Jain temples are located in:
+71. The Pavagadh Jain temples are located in__________.

 A) Gujarat